This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 Photo by Polina Tankilevitch

-Many travelers have expressed concern that local customs officials appear to be using luggage fines to generate extra revenue while targeting citizens strategically.
+Many travelers have expressed concern that local customs officials appear to be using luggage fines to generate extra revenue while strategically targeting citizens.

 A few ex-pats expressed concerns about shipping items ahead of time, citing increased hassle and the extremely high cost of customs clearance.

-Several fines appear to have been imposed to make up for lost revenue from other activities as a result of the pandemic.
+The pandemic appears to have imposed several fines to make up for lost revenue from other activities.

-One traveler reported being fined for leaving items with a sale tag at the airport checkout, which discouraged her and her family from returning anytime soon.
+After receiving a fine for leaving items with a sale tag at the airport checkout, one traveler and her family decided not to return anytime soon.

 It is not unusual for a group of locals to take a vacation to shop for new clothes.

-These visitors who have families on these shores, frequently purchased items with the intention of giving them away or returning them if they were not worn.
+These visitors, who have families on these shores, often buy items with the intention of giving them away or returning them if they are unworn.

 Prices can frequently differ from those of a nearby store a few steps away, particularly for basic food supplies, with little enforcement exacerbating the economic difficulties.

-Regrettably, it appears to be a missed opportunity for previously lost revenue and will discourage future trips, particularly for budget-conscious many travelers willing to take the risk during this period of uncertainty and anxiety.
+Unfortunately, it appears to be a missed opportunity for previously lost revenue and will discourage future trips, particularly for budget-conscious travelers willing to take the risk during this period of uncertainty and anxiety.

 The truth or reality behind the masks